vtcodecamp/2019.vtcodecamp.org/src/sponsor.md

 ## Our commitment to sponsors

 * Your logo and link on VTCodeCamp.org website under the relevant Sponsorship Section
-* Your logo and link on meetup.com/vtcode website
-* Mention of your sponsorship in multiple emails to meetup’s 2200+ members
+* Mention of your sponsorship in multiple emails to meetup’s 2600+ members
 * Listing in printed materials provided to event attendees
 * Placement of materials (e.g. job listings, brochures, etc) on brochure table at event
 * For Platinum and Premier sponsors, placement of free-standing banner or logo or availability of a sponsor table at the event